Effective 17 February 2020

 10.2 If parties fail to reach an agreement during mediation, the dispute will be resolved by arbitration in accordance with applicable Arbitration Method.
 The seat of arbitration will be the capital city of the Applicable Jurisdiction.
 The language of the arbitration will be English.
 The number of arbitrators will be three, unless agreed otherwise between the parties.

 10.3 Prior to referring a matter to mediation pursuant to clause 10.1, the parties will: (a) formally refer the dispute to their respective contract managers for consideration; and (b) if the respective contract managers are unable to resolve the dispute after 5 days (or such other period as is agreed between the parties) from the date of referral, refer the dispute to the respective chief executive officers of each party.

 New way to GO

 11.1 From time to time, we may update these Customer Terms to clarify our practices or to reflect new or different practices, such as when we add new features, or for other reasons.
 We reserve the right in our sole discretion to modify and/or make changes to these Customer Terms at any time.
-If we make any material change to these Customer Terms, we will notify you using prominent means, such as by email notice sent to the latest email address that we have on record for you, or by posting a notice through our Services or the Website.
+If we make any material change to these Customer Terms which meaningfully reduces your rights, we will notify you using prominent means, such as by email notice sent to the latest email address that we have on record for you, or by posting a notice through our Services or the Website.
 Modifications will become effective on the day they are posted or otherwise published, unless stated otherwise.